stevenwang2060/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are tables of data grouped into rows and columns where a row indicates a single entry, and columns represent the different pieces of that entry.

+SQL (Structured Query Language) is the language utilized to communicate with and manipulate data in the tables of a Relational Database.

 - [ ] Why do tables need a `primary key`?

+Each database table needs a primary key because it ensures row-level accessibility.
+A primary key is a way to identify each entry in the database uniquely.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+An intermediary or bridge table

 ## Minimum Viable Product